 A restless mind and its modifications (citta vritti) drive them towards experiencing and enjoying the world through their body alone.
 Purity of discipline, whether in bhakti or in dhyana can help you tame your mind.
 You will then experience an indescribable, incessant flow of bliss.
 I used to read about it and had some experiences far and few in between.
 The actual sustained experience of samadhi is an incredible one.
 The bliss stays with you all the time with very little effort afterward.

 I would like to elucidate the difference between intellectual comprehension of the truth and actually experiencing it.
-Suppose that someone is suffering from cataract.
+Suppose that someone is suffering from cataracts.
 That person is aware of his visual impairment.
 Is that awareness adequate to correct his vision?
 He knows where the problem is and he knows that the resultant effect is his inability to see correctly.
-He is also aware that undergoing a procedure to remove the cataract will fix his vision.
+He is also aware that undergoing a procedure to remove the cataracts will fix his vision.
 Intellectually, he gets it.
 He understands it.
 That awareness does not help him in seeing unhindered though.

 His impairment is not the result of any intellectual malfunction.
 Therefore it can not be fixed with any intellectual comprehension or correction.
 He must undergo the procedure to correct his vision.
 Similarly, your distorted view of the world or your deluded mind (Citta) is not an intellectual problem.

-Subscribing to any philosophy or believing a certain theory to be the truth – both of which are functions of the mind – is not going to help you uncover your true self let alone any samadhi or a darsana of your deity.
+Subscribing to any philosophy or believing a certain theory to be the truth – both of which are functions of the mind – are not going to help you uncover your true self let alone any samadhi or a darsana of your deity.
 The most beautiful thing is that you can experience your true nature and you can experience that incessant flow of bliss by taming your mind.
 A mind that’s not settled and under complete control will render you unable to perform devotional service (bhakti) or meditation (dhyana) correctly and purely.
 In the absence of such purity, you are unlikely to experience anything profound.

 Once you are able to replicate your experience, your world will change forever.
 You would have turned inwards.
 Completely.
 You will go through three stages as follows: